Types of Barbells – Introduction

 This barbell type is also helpful if you have sore shoulders and find it hard to reach back and hold the bar during squats and good mornings.

-There are handles on either side of the shoulder bars, and you can even do safety squats without holding the bar at all.
+There are handles on either side of the shoulder bars; you can even do safety squats without holding the bar.

 This is a very specialist piece of equipment and not as versatile as a regular straight barbell.